M-Hazik/Design-Patterns/README.md

 Design patterns are the general concepts which solves the commonly occuring problems in software design.

-Design patterns are divided into three caegories.
+These are divided into three caegories.
 * Creational Patterns
 * Structural Patterns
 * behavioral Patterns